sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 For the experiments we will use a random sample of the [T-Drive trajectory data sample](https://www.microsoft.com/en-us/research/publication/t-drive-trajectory-data-sample/).
 The sample contains one week's worth of GPS data collected from 100 taxis driving in Bejing.

-Note: Before running the experiments please make sure that you have all the libraries listed in `requirements.txt` installed.{: .notice}
+Note: Before running the experiments please make sure that you have all the libraries listed in `requirements.txt` installed.
+{: .notice}

 Without further adue let us load and explore the data!`